How to Deal With a Spoiled Child

 4. Overprotective Parents

 Overprotective parents tend to spoil their children.
 If you’ve been throwing too many restrictions on your child, chances are that he will rebel and turn out to be a spoiled brat.
-Kids who are controlled and restricted too much will develop an unhealthy attitude owing to all that pent up frustration and anger.
+Kids who are controlled and restricted too much will develop an unhealthy attitude owing to all that pent-up frustration and anger.

 5. Using Physical Violence

-Physical violence is a strict no when dealing with kids, and this is something that you should remember at all times, especially on those days where your little one is troubling you.
-Hurting a child physically will give your child the idea that they can hit others and it’s okay to do so.
+Physical violence is a strict no when dealing with kids, and this is something that you should remember at all times, especially on those days when your little one is troubling you.
+Hurting a child physically will give your child the idea that they can hit others, and it’s okay to do so.
 It will also result in your child harbouring a lot of negativity and frustration.
 If you tend to use physical punishment often, your child may become rebellious and stop coming to you in case he does something wrong or if he needs your help with something.

 6. Pliable Parents